 Below is a listing of the songs available to be played through the sound test within the game.
 The names attributed to each file are those presented in the unlockable "D.A.
 Garden" mode ("Sound Test" in the U.S. edition), while the associated letter/number listings are how they are presented in the secret sound test.
 For the songs themselves, visit either the Sonic CD (Japan & PAL Regions) OST for the original music made for the game, or the Sonic CD for Windows 95 OST for the American-exclusive soundtrack.

-In addition to the music changes found in the American version of Sonic CD, the music that plays during the famous race between Sonic and Metal Sonic is always the "bad future" mix, even if a good future was achieved in the game.
+In addition to the alternate music found in the American version of Sonic CD, the song that plays during the famous race between Sonic and Metal Sonic is always the "bad future" mix, even if a good future was achieved.
 When the game was ported to the PC on the Windows 95 platform in 1996, the Spencer Nilsen soundtrack was used in every region, including Japan, and featured the "past" mixes of each song converted into Redbook audio format as well.
 The save feature was also redone, allowing multiple files to exist at once.
-As for the opening and closing FMV sequences, the expanded power of the home computer allowed the full versions of these animations to be seen for the first time, with detail the limited color palette of the Mega CD was unable to handle.
+As for the opening and closing FMV sequences, the expanded power of the home computer allowed the full versions of these animations to be seen for the first time, with detail the limited color palette of the Mega-CD was unable to handle.

 The PC port of the game was used as the basis for the version of Sonic CD used in the compilation title Sonic Gems Collection, and because of this met with its own changes and flaws.
-While the original soundtrack was maintained in the Japanese release of the game, the American soundtrack was used in the European release, which had not been done in the original Mega CD version.
+While the original soundtrack was maintained in the Japanese release of the game, the American soundtrack was used in the European release, which had not been done in the original Mega-CD version.
 The water effects in Tidal Tempest were nerfed, the water being clear as opposed to the green shade in the regular version.
 The entire credits sequence was omitted, the ending FMV filling the entire screen instead.
-Finally, in the Nintendo Gamecube version of the port, the Debug Mode game cheat was only half-enabled, the ability to place objects disabled due to one of the keys not being mapped to the Gamecube's controller.
+Finally, in the Nintendo GameCube version of the port, the Debug Mode game cheat was only half-enabled, the ability to place objects impossible due to one of the keys not being mapped to the GameCube's controller.